 Admission to the BFA Acting program is highly competitive and is based on a required audition process with the Acting Faculty and a review of the students overall application by Admissions.
 Only exceptionally talented actors who can demonstrate talent, creativity and commitment will be offered admission.

-Prepare two monologues: Your two monologues should be approximately two minutes each and in contrasting styles (i.e. one dramatic and one comedic).
+Your two monologues should be approximately two minutes each and in contrasting styles (i.e. one dramatic and one comedic).
 One monologue must be classical and the other contemporary.
-Classical monologues should be Elizabethan (i.e. Shakespearean), Chekhovian, or Greek.
+Classical monologues should be Elizabethan (i.e. Shakespearean), Chekhovian, or Greek, and should have been written before 1900.
 Choose material that you connect with, that you like and that shows you to your advantage.
 A small assortment of chairs will be provided.

-All students are required to submit the following for the audition:
+All students are required to submit the following for the Acting audition.

 All off-campus auditions take place in conjunction with the Consortium of Conservatory Theatre Training Programs, of which Purchase is a member.
 However, each member school requires a separate application as well as separate audition and you must request your own individual audition for Purchase College.